% find this content helpful

 Here are some pitfalls and mistakes you should avoid when performing a SWOT analysis:

-• Don't be vague.
+• Being vague.
 Be super specific with examples.

-• Don't overlook external factors, market trends or competitor actions.
+• Overlooking external factors, market trends or competitor actions.

-• Don't do this alone, and then present the results to your team.
+• Conducting the analysis alone before presenting the results to your team.
 Get them involved.

-• Consider it done and never revisit it -- make sure to update it, maybe each quarter or whenever there's an important change in your business.
+• Considering the analysis done and never revisiting it: make sure to update it, maybe each quarter or whenever there's an important change in your business.

 How can you create action plans from your SWOT?